mittwald/api-client-js/packages/models/README.md

 A Proxy Model represents a certain model just by its ID.
 As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Proxy Models can avoid unnecessary API round trips.
-These classes can be used as a return type for new created models or for linked models.
+These classes should be used as a return type for new created models or for linked models.

-To get the actual Detailed Model, Proxy Models should have a `function get(): Promise<ModelDetailed>` method.
+To get the actual Detailed Model, Proxy Models must have a `function getDetailed(): Promise<ModelDetailed>` method.

 #### Implementation details